 3.5.
 References and reference systems.

 3.9.
-Combination of tolerances; effects of tolerance cumulation on the operational and assembly conditions of mechanisms.
+Tolerance combination of tolerances: consequences of the tolerance cummulation on the assembly and operation of mechanisms.

 4.2.
 Elementary mechanical functions.